Mona-Ali-Mostafa98/Nursery-System-ITI-NodeJs-Tasks/README.md

     - Login as a admin or teacher or child
     - register as a teacher
     - change password for teacher or child
-    - Authorization
+    - Authorization (isAdmin , isTeacher, isTeacherOrAdmin and isChild middleware)

 - Crud of teachers
-- Crud of childerns
+- Crud of childes
 - Crud of classes
+- Logged in teacher can update your profile

 - encrypt passsword